THE RAILWAY MUSEUM

 DISCOVER THE SURPRISES ON THE INSIDE

-Paintings are added to the wood structure to compliment the storytelling.
+Paintings are added to the wooden structures to complement the storytelling.

-The locomotive driver's jacket is hanging by the operating panel.
+The locomotive driver's jacket is hung by the control panel.

-The tower is designed with a spiral case on the inside to reach the two tube slides.
+The tower is designed with a spiral staircase on the inside to reach the two tube slides.

-At the top of the tower, the wooden walls are designed with a wide gab for the children to peep through.
+At the top of the tower, the wooden walls are designed with wide gaps for the children to peek through.

-Some of them are designed to fit specific functions such as a garbage bin.
+Some of them are designed to fit specific functions such as a rubbish bin.